DataDog/integrations-core/snowflake/README.md

 #### Private connectivity to Snowflake configuration

-If you have [private connectivity][9], such as [AWS PrivateLink][10], enabled in Snowflake, you can configure the Snowflake integration by updating the `account` configuration option to be in the following format:
+If [private connectivity][9] (such as [AWS PrivateLink][10]) is enabled in Snowflake, you can configure the Snowflake integration by updating the `account` configuration option to the following format:

   ```yaml
         - account: <ACCOUNT>.<REGION_ID>.privatelink